softwarezhu/pate/README.md

 * PATE is Extremely Extensible.
 PATE is designed for extensible, You can create your own Syntax to enhance PATE's feature.
 * PATE is Extremely Easy.
 There are only 1/10 codes of PHPTAL, but much more powerful.
 * PATE's compiled file is VERY READABLE.
 But PHPTAL's compiled file is complicated and very hard to read.
+* PHPTAL is too strict with dom and variables, error occurs frequently.
+Pate is friendly.

 Requirements
 ---